-Learning is an intrinsically human activity that happens in many places and in many ways.
-It doesn’t matter how great or feature-rich any one learning system is, learning will never happen in just one place.
-The modern learning ecosystem not only recognizes this reality, but also embraces it to support the learner wherever and however they learn best.
+Learning is an intrinsically human activity that happens in many places and many ways.
+It doesn’t matter how great or feature-rich any single learning system is; learning will never happen in just one place.
+The modern learning ecosystem recognizes this reality and embraces it to support learners wherever and however they learn best.

 A learning ecosystem represents all the tools, technologies, resources, and places where the learning happens across your organization.
 (Don’t confuse this with a data ecosystem, which represents all the tools and technologies that comprise an organization’s overall data infrastructure.)

 Learning also happens in many different ways.
 A leadership development program should be different than annual compliance training.
-For example, leadership development might rely heavily on mentoring sessions, university programs, and immersive experiences; whereas, compliance training likely relies on e-learning and in-the-field assessments.
+For example, leadership development might rely heavily on mentoring sessions, university programs, and immersive experiences, whereas compliance training likely relies on eLearning and in-the-field assessments.

 Historically, the LMS (or learning management system) was at the center of most learning ecosystems, but it’s important to remember not every system that delivers learning is an LMS.